 BIO 117.
-Introduction to Environmental Science
+Introduction to Environmental Science (cross-listed with ENV 117)

 This course is an introduction to the study of issues in environmental science and is intended for students in the environmental science major, the environmental studies minor, and non-majors.
 Topics include: Ecology, Biodiversity, Environmental Policy and Law, Environmental Ethics, Sustainability, Overpopulation and Consumption, Agriculture and Food, Soil Science, Geology, Global Climate Change, Environmental Health, air and water pollution, and Energy Resources.
 A major goal of the course is to develop an understanding of how daily actions and attitudes regarding the environment may affect the future of our society.
-Environmental science majors should take this course in their 2nd semester of study.
+Environmental science majors should take this course in their 1st or 2nd semester of study.
 Three hours of lecture and one two-hour laboratory each week.
+4 credits